 - Boosts metabolism and aids in weight loss

 NutriStart uses the world’s highest quality organic green and white teas with the highest concentrations of health-promoting antioxidants.
 Liquid green tea offers benefits that capsules cannot provide, namely protection against bad breath, cavities and oral cancer.

 The NutriStart Difference

-NutriStart Quick Tea is an organic blend of teas produced using the patented “Bioplenus” extraction method.
-This revolutionary extraction method is a 3-step process that releases all of the medicinal components of the whole herb (oil soluble, water soluble and mineral).
+NutriStart Quick Tea is an organic blend of teas produced using a 3-step extraction process that releases all of the medicinal components of the whole herb (oil soluble, water soluble and mineral).
 They are then recombined into one liquid substance that contains all the active elements of the original plant.
 Quick Tea is double-macerated to ensure that you get the most potent dose of high quality green and white teas available.

 Contains no animal products, preservatives, colour, sweeteners, wheat, gluten, dairy or yeast.

 Suggested Use: 1ml (30 drops) = 1 cup of green tea.